-But this is a no-brainer of New Testament ethics and it is possible to have a variety of opinions on this one.
+It's impossible to have a variety of opinions on this one.
 It's a complete no-brainer.
 If we are forgiven, we need to be ready to forgive ourselves.

 And yet I have lost count of the number of times I've come across Christians who've been hurt by someone and they refuse to let it go.
 I've even heard Christians say, I'll forgive but I won't forget.